Germany's Bosch seeks to boost common-parts sales to Japanese carmakers

 Bosch, which supplies auto parts including anti-lock brake systems and electronic stability controls to Japanese automakers, saw business with them grow by about 8 percent in 2012, Denner said.

-Bosch competes with Japan's Denso Corp (6902.T) for the title of the world's biggest auto parts supplier.
+Bosch competes with Japan's Denso Corp for the title of the world's biggest auto parts supplier.

 The German conglomerate said in January that it will not reach its long-term profit target this year after it booked heavy losses at its photovoltaic business in 2012.